 Youth Environmental Leadership

-Keep Lee County Beautiful is now accepting applications for the 2025-2026 KLCB Youth Council.
+Keep Lee County Beautiful is still accepting applications for the 2025-2026 KLCB Youth Council.
 This is a unique opportunity for high school students from diverse backgrounds across the county to participate in a service-learning and leadership development program.
 Members will contribute to and inform KLCB on programs while acting as ambassadors and leaders for youth service at their schools and in their communities.
 The KLCB Youth Council creates a framework for youth engagement.
 KLCB seeks to infuse the youth voice into our programs and build on the model of youth leadership seen in our partner affiliates.

 Those interested in applying must meet the following criteria: